Peter Estin Hut - Tenth Mountain Division Hut

 He left the business world to became an ambassador - or promoter of sorts - as Director of Ski School(s) at Sugarbush, VT, Portillo, Chile and La Parva, Chile attracting east coast high society and media attention to those resorts in the 1950's and early 1960's.

-With his brother and best friend, Hans, an Andover-Tabor-Harvard educated Boston investment banker, the two founded Ski Club 10* (click link and see footnote at bottom) at the base of Sugarbush Mountain, the first American on-mountain ski social club of true 'jet set' notoriety where the likes of brothers Oleg and Igor Cassini partied - respectively the fashion designer for Jacqueline Kennedy and the society columnist who wrote a Hearst syndicated NY gossip column under the name Cholly Knickerbocker and is credited with first coining the phrase "jet set" and giving Sugarbush its nickname as "Mascara Mountain".
+With his brother and best friend, Hans, an Andover-Tabor-Harvard educated Boston investment banker, the two founded Ski Club 10* (click link and see footnote at bottom) at the base of Sugarbush Mountain, the first American on-mountain ski social club of true 'jet set' notoriety where the likes of brothers Oleg and Igor Cassini hung out and partied.
+Oleg was the fashion designer for Jacqueline Kennedy, and Igor the society columnist who wrote a Hearst syndicated NY gossip column under the name Cholly Knickerbocker.
+He is credited with first coining the phrase "jet set" and giving Sugarbush its nickname as "Mascara Mountain".